kortney-lee/wihy_app/AZURE-NSG-CONFIGURATION.md

    - Caused by using `az vm open-port` multiple times
    - Solution: Delete conflicting rules and recreate with specific priorities

-2. **HTTPS not accessible but HTTP works**:
+2. **HTTPS not accessible**:
    - Missing or misconfigured port 443 rule
    - Solution: Add `allow-https` rule with priority 910

-3. **Neither HTTP nor HTTPS work**:
+3. **Connection issues**:
-   - NSG rules missing entirely
+   - Port 80 should be removed for security (HTTPS only)
-   - Solution: Create both port 80 and 443 rules
+   - Solution: Ensure only port 443 rule exists for web traffic

 ### Debug Commands: